emilsto/HSL-CityBike-App/README.md

 - [x] The application displays single station view.
     - [x] The view displays the station's name and address.
     - [x] The view displays a map with the station's location.
+    - [x] The view displays the station's average trip distance
+    - [x] The view displays the station's average trip duration
 - [x] The application displays a list of trips.
     - [x] The list is paginated.
     - [x] The list can be searched by trip start and end station.